add2cal/docs/src/application-manual/styles-and-templates.md

 With a respective template, linkable to an event style, you can customize this page.

 You can change the auto-generated headline, add some intro text, define colors, and optimize meta/SEO content.

+### Call to Action (CTA)

+CTA templates are relevant when you activate this functionality at an event.
+Having it enabled, we show a respective screen to the user after the connected event got saved.

+The template defines what is shown on this screen.

+It can be simple text, a link (button), a sharing function, or a custom form.

+While the settings for the text, or link, or even the sharing tool, are quite obvious, setting up the form can be a little bit more complicated.

+But it is an awesome feature, as you can even use it to offer a newsletter subscription after a person saved your event!

+When working with the form, the `url` specifies the endpoint, where we send the input to.
+The `button label` can be used to customize what is shown on the submit button.

+Next, you can specify all the `fields` you want to show.

+They are basically the same as with the RSVP form.

+The `name` is mandatory and used to identify the field in the backend.
+The `label` is the user facing label, while you can use `placeholder` and `default` value information to prefil input fields.

+Depending on the field type, the available options might differ.

+Two things to mind:
+1. When you want to create a radio button group, create multiple radio fields after each other.
+2. If you name a hidden field "header" and its value is a JSON scheme, we will use this as the requests header information.
+In this case, we send the form as JSON; otherwise as multipart/form-data.

+You can always test your settings via the button at the very right of the screen.